 Performance is measured on a calendar year basis, with payment adjustments made one year after the performance measurement period.
-For 2018, the payment adjustment will be -5% to +5%, paid out in 2020.
-The range of payments will increase annually to +/- 9% for the 2020 measurement year, paid out in 2022.
+From 2022 onward, the payment adjustment will be +/- 9%.

 MIPS Performance Categories

-Promoting Interoperability (25%): PI promotes patient engagement and the electronic exchange of information using certified EHR technology.
+Promoting Interoperability: PI promotes patient engagement and the electronic exchange of information using certified EHR technology.
 Most ACR members will likely be automatically re-weighted to zero for this category because non-patient-facing eligible clinicians and hospital-based eligible clinicians are automatically exempt.
-The Quality category gets re-weighted to 70% for exempted clinicians in 2020 .
+The 25% PI category is typically re-weighted to the Quality category for exempted physicians.
 See Working with MIPS Promoting Interoperability for more details.

 Note: For MIPS, clinicians are considered “hospital-based” if at least 75% of covered professional services were provided in POS 21 (IP Hospital), 22 (on-campus OP hospital), or 23 (ER-hospital) for the period of September 1 two years prior through August 31 one year prior to the reporting period.

 Improvement Activities (15%): Most participants will be required to attest to completing up to four improvement activities, such as shared decision making, expanding practice access, etc. Small, rural and shortage area practices or non-patient-facing MIPS clinicians need only one high-weighted or two medium-weighted activities to meet the full performance criteria.
 See Working with MIPS Improvement Activities for more information.